This article is updated regularly as events unfold.

-The backstop envisaged the UK remaining in a "single customs territory" with the EU in the absence of a free trade deal, as a kind of insurance policy to keep the border open.
+To guarantee an open border, the backstop envisaged the UK remaining in a "single customs territory" with the EU, in the absence of a free trade deal or an alternative solution.
+It proved to be a major stumbling block in the negotiations.

-Eurosceptic critics suspected it would have kept the UK strapped permanently to EU trade policy.
+Eurosceptic critics, including the Conservative anti-EU European Research Group (ERG), suspected it would have kept the UK strapped permanently to EU trade policy.
 EU sources pointed out that the UK-wide mechanism in the withdrawal agreement was included at the UK’s request, to avoid splitting off Northern Ireland from the rest of the UK.

 EU27 leaders had refused to alter the text of the withdrawal agreement.
 But Theresa May said she had secured legally-binding changes over the backstop’s application.
-European Commission President Jean-Claude Juncker said “meaningful legal assurances” had been given — while warning that there would be "no third chance" to revise the deal again.
+The British parliament had voted to seek “alternative arrangements”.

 The parliamentary deadlock prompted moves by MPs from different parties to wrest control of the Brexit process and allow a series of "indicative votes" to explore alternative solutions to the government's deal.
-But there has been no majority for any particular solution, other than an opposition to no-deal.
+But there was no majority for any particular solution, other than an opposition to no-deal.